dathan/blog/content/posts/chat-gpt-4-save-prompts-to-git.md

 It is a go program, and you need an OPENAI Token and a GitHub User Token in your environment.
 The program is very simple.
 From the terminal, have a chat interface to OpenAi, and save the prompts asked, to GitHub, with the content from GPT-4's response.

-The data get stored on GitHub.
-If the repo does not exist, it will create it.
-The program just appends every prompt and the prompts return then commits the changes to git, then pushes the changes to GitHub.
+If the remote repo does not exist, this program will create it.
+The program just appends every prompt and OpenAI's response to `prompts.md`.
+Then commits the changes to git and finally pushes the changes to GitHub.

 Now you can always keep your prompts.